 I seriously still haven’t figured that part about this book.
 I understand it was kind of a connecting factor between Wink’s fairytales and reality, but I just didn’t get it.

 She seriously tells Midnight when she first meets him that he looks like Thief from the book she’s carrying.
 I’m not sure about you, but I don’t know how I’d feel if some random girl next door came on my porch and said I looked like a thief.

 To continue complaining, I’m very annoyed with the climax of this book.
 Y’know, the whole possession of Wink’s body by Poppy inside of the Roman Luck house.
-Okay first of all, Poppy doesn’t even die.
-Why would you “posses” someone if you’re not even a spirit?
+Okay, first of all, Poppy doesn’t even die.
+Why would you “possess” someone if you’re not even a spirit?
 It literally makes no sense.
 When I saw the preceding events I was just going oh no oh no oh no why! the entire time!
 And was it really necessary to burn the house down?
-The whole scene was just irritating and I ended up skimming a bit because it was such an eye roller for me.
+The whole scene was just irritating and I ended up skimming a bit because it was such an eye-roller for me.

 None of this makes sense.
-If Midnight’s mom and brother have been in paris for x amount of years and has made zero attempt at contacting, what logical reason justifies Midnight and his dad deciding to just pack up despite everything and go for a visit?
+If Midnight’s mom and brother have been in Paris for x amount of years and have made zero attempts at contacting, what logical reason justifies Midnight and his dad deciding to just pack up despite everything and go for a visit?
 And why doesn’t Midnight say goodbye to Wink?
-Same goes for the whole Leaf and Poppy situation.
+The same goes for the whole Leaf and Poppy situation.
 If Wink could’ve brought him back that easily, why didn’t she do it years ago when he first left?
 Maybe I’m missing something, but this definitely aggravated me.